 Do you find yourself grappling with whether or not to work for a start-up?
 It’s like being in an elevator for 8 hrs with the same people – every day.
 Or in Shai’s opinion – a fishbowl.
 Come to think of it, visuals of fish seem to pop up a lot in presentations.
 I wonder if there is a subliminal message we should be aware of.

 Fonolo’s bathroom decor.

 It’s important to get along with everyone and have thick skin otherwise you’re doomed.
-Be prepared to be laughed at, made fun of, argue, make up, laugh, share common spaces like a kitchen and a bathroom, and adopt unconventional meetings, similar to the ‘Shai phenonmenon’ (read below).
+Be prepared to be laughed at, made fun of, argue, makeup, laugh, share common spaces like a kitchen and a bathroom, and adopt unconventional meetings, similar to the ‘Shai phenomenon’ (read below).

 Fonolo consists of Shai, Jason, Mike, Jelly, Ninja, Omar, Chris and little old me, the only female.
 At my previous job, our office was made up of six women and one guy – the complete opposite.
 The moodiness was off the charts, everything was pink, there was constant chatter and everyone played their own music – borderline chaotic.
 Fonolo has a different vibe.
 We’re all plugged in via headphones, you can hear a pin drop or a mouse fart and there’s no pink.
 For the most part, there’s no drama, however, Shai and Jason’s relationship, spawned from their university days, breeds a comfort level similar to an old married couple.